 Sometimes the best thing you can do is leave it to the professionals.
 Spend some time working on your theme and what sort of things you might like then invest in an event planner or a caterer.
-There are amazing companies all over the country but if you are in the Sydney area you should definitely visit Flavours Catering.

 Event and catering companies can do as much or as little as you need them to.
 Do you need help finding a venue or choosing a menu?
 Pick the right company and they can do that.
 I think the bit that attracts me the most is that they can do drop off catering or they can supply staff so that you don’t have to do anything except spend time with your guests.
 That is something that excites me, I always find myself sitting back at the end of a party and trying to work out where all my time went and why I didn’t spend more time talking to my guests.

 We would love to hear about your best ideas for Winter parties… what worked, what didn’t and what are you excited to try?